Sidhant-1299/Semantic-Book-Recommender/README.md

   -v chroma_book_data:/app/chroma_book_db \
   semantic_book_recommender:1.0.0
 ```

 - Change the left side of `-p` to expose on a different host port.
-- The named volume `chroma_book_data` keeps embeddings across runs; remove it if you want a fresh index.
+- The named volume `chroma_book_data` keeps embeddings across runs; speeds up consecutive runs; remove it if you want a fresh index.
 - Ensure your `.env` file is in the same directory you run the command from (or provide an absolute path).

 ## Local development (optional)